datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 Just as before, we need to compile our model before training.
 We will use stochastic gradient descent as an optimizer and binary crossentropy as our loss function.

 Cross-entropy loss increases as the predicted probability diverges from the actual label.
-So imagine predicting a probability of .012 (a very close to 0 result, therefore very close to a blue circle), when the actual observation label was 1, (a red circle).
-This would be a very bad outcome from our network and therefore result in a high loss value.
+Imagine we predicted .012 (a very close to 0 result, therefore very close to a blue circle), when the actual observation label was 1, (a red circle).
+This would be a very bad outcome for our network and therefore result in a high loss value.

+We finally train our model for 20 epochs passing X and y.

+The boundaries this model learned to classify our circles is shown in the graph below.

 ---
-## Let's practice !
+## Let's practice!

 ```yaml
 type: "FinalSlide"